F.A.Q. - 6. Compile Problems - General

 mirrors.
 These were set up to makes sure that sources for Fink packages are available even when the upstream site has moved them around.
 Typically these errors occur when a new upstream version of a package is released, but hasn't made it to the Master mirrors yet.

-To remedy this, run fink configure and set the search order to use Master mirrors last.
+and set the search order to use Master mirrors last.

-Q6.22: I want Fink to use different options in building a package.
+Q6.21: I want Fink to use different options in building a package.

 A: The first thing to do is to contact the package maintainer to request a variant.
 It may be relatively easy to do it.
 If you don't hear from the maintainer or see the new packages, or want to try a different option yourself, check out the Packaging Tutorial and Packaging Manual.